hakuhodo-technologies/scope-rl/docs/documentation/online_offline_rl.rst

 A key ingredient here is that we can observe feedback only for the actions chosen by the behavior policy.
 Therefore, when learning a new policy in an offline manner, we need to answer the counterfactual question,

-`"What if a new policy chooses a different action from that of behavior policy?"`.
+.. center:: `"What if a new policy chooses a different action from that of behavior policy?"`.

 Further, the state and reward observations in the logged dataset are also biased since state transition and data collection heavily depend on the action chosen by the behavior policy.
 Therefore, we need to tackle the `distributional shift` between the behavior policy and a new policy and deal with the out-of-distribution problem.